 SECTION 2. (a) The Vice-President, one third (1/3) of the Directors and two (2) at Large Members of the Nominating Committee are to be elected in each annual election.
-The Secretary and Treasurer are to have staggered terms of office beginning in different years. (b) At least two (2) people are to be nominated for each expired office. (c) Nominations for Directors should achieve an equal balance between candidates with specific interests in the clinical and basic sciences of andrology who are Active, Charter or Life Members. (d) Nominations are to be solicited from the membership.
+The Secretary and Treasurer are to have staggered terms of office beginning in different years. (b) At least one (1) person is to be nominated for each expired office. (c) Nominations for Directors should achieve an equal balance between candidates with specific interests in the clinical and basic sciences of andrology who are Active, Charter or Life Members. (d) Nominations are to be solicited from the membership.
 All nominees for Vice-President, Secretary, or Treasurer must have served previous terms on the Board of Directors.
 Nominations by the Nominating Committee will not necessarily be limited to those individuals suggested by the membership.
-Write-in nominations for Vice-President, Secretary, and Treasurer receiving the signature support of twenty-five (25) Active or Charter Members will automatically be placed on the ballot provided they are received by the Nominating Committee in time to be included in the standard ballot mailing. (e) The ballot should be accompanied by biographical information for each candidate.
+Write-in nominations for Vice-President, Secretary, and Treasurer receiving the signature support of ten (10) Active or Charter Members will automatically be placed on the ballot provided they are received by the Nominating Committee in time to be included in the standard ballot mailing and that write-in nominee has agreed to be placed on the ballot. (e) The ballot should be accompanied by biographical information for each candidate.
 The voting procedure shall be determined by the Board of Directors.

 SECTION 3. (a) The successful candidate(s) for each office will have received the highest number of votes. (b) The successful candidates for Directors will have the highest and next highest number of votes in each of the clinical and basic science categories, such that each category is equally represented on the Board of Directors. (c) Write-in votes for Active Members not on the ballot shall be accepted.
 If the write-in candidate receives the most votes and the candidate accepts them, this person shall be certified the winner.
 If this write-in candidate does not accept them, the person receiving the next highest number of votes shall be certified the winner.